 Atomic force microscopy (AFM) [4, 89] is a well established microscopy technique existing in several forms and is nowadays routinely used to image a wide variety of surfaces, even with atomic [90] or sub-atomic resolution [5].
 Variations on the basic technique, including contact and non-contact modes, allow its application under diverse conditions and with enhanced contrast for specific target signals.
-Typically, the 'atomic'-force probes are top-down fabricated silicon cantilevers (hundreds of μ m long, tens of μ m wide and few μ m thick) or functionalized quartz tuning forks.
-In both cases, the spatial resolution is prioritized over the force sensitivity, oscillating the tip very close to the surface where strong short-range forces dominate.
+Typically, the 'atomic'-force probes are top-down fabricated silicon cantilevers (hundreds of $\mu$ m long, tens of $\mu$ m wide and few $\mu$ m thick) or functionalized quartz tuning forks.
+In both cases, the spatial resolution is prioritized over the force sensitivity, since the tip oscillates very close to the surface where strong short-range forces dominate.

 Conversely, in recent years, researchers have developed new types of mechanical force transducers, fabricated by bottom-up processes [91].
 Prominent examples include doubly-clamped carbon nanotubes (CNTs) [81], suspended graphene sheets [92], and NW cantilevers [24, 32, 93-95].
 Assembly from the bottom up allows for structures with extremely small masses and low defect densities.
-Small motional mass and high structural quality result in high mechanical resonance frequencies, which decouple the resonators from common sources of noise, and low mechanical dissipation, which enables high thermally-limited force sensitivity.
+Small motional mass and high structural quality result in high mechanical resonance frequencies, which decouple the resonators from common sources of noise, while low mechanical dissipation enables high thermally-limited force sensitivity.
 As opposed to extreme aspect ratios and ultra-soft spring constants of CNTs and graphene resonators, NWs are ideal candidates for scanning probe applications.
 If arranged in the pendulum geometry, i.e. with their long axis perpendicular to the sample surface, NWs are well-suited as scanning probes, with their orientation preventing the tip from snapping into contact [11].
-When approached to a surface, NWs experience extremely low non-contact friction making possible near-surface (< 100 nm) force sensitivities around 1 aN/\sqrt{Hz} [29].
+When approached to a surface, NWs experience extremely low non-contact friction making possible near-surface (< 100 nm) force sensitivities around 1 aN/ $\sqrt{\text{Hz}}$ [29].
 As a result, NWs have been used as force transducers in nuclear magnetic resonance force microscopy [96] and may be amenable to other ultra-sensitive microscopies such as Kelvin probe force microscopy [97] or for the spectroscopy of small friction forces [27].
 Furthermore, their highly symmetric cross-section results in orthogonal flexural mode doublets that are nearly degenerate [24, 32].
 In the pendulum geometry, these modes can be used for the simultaneous detection of in-plane forces and spatial force derivatives along two orthogonal directions [22].
-Although one-dimensional (1D) dynamic lateral force microscopy can be realized using the torsional mode of conventional AFM cantilevers, although at the price of a high mode stiffness [98-102], the ability to simultaneously image all vectorial components of nanoscale force fields is of great interest.
-Not only would it provide more information on tip-sample interactions, but it would also enable the investigation of inherently 2D effects, such as the anisotropy or non-conservative character of specific interaction forces.
+In contrast with conventional AFM, where 1D dynamic lateral force microscopy can be carried out using the cantilever's torsional mode at the price of a high mode stiffness [98-102], the ability to simultaneously image with high sensitivity all vectorial components of nanoscale force fields is of great interest.
+Not only this would provide more information on tip-sample interactions, but it would also enable the investigation of inherently 2D effects, such as the anisotropy or non-conservative character of specific interaction forces.

 In this chapter, we use an individual as-grown NW to realize the vectorial scanning force microscopy of a patterned surface.
 By monitoring the NW's first-order flexural mode doublet, we fully determine the magnitude and direction of the static tip-sample force derivatives in the 2D scanning plane.
 Moreover, we characterize the electrostatic interaction by dynamically probing the force field generated by voltages applied to a sample with multi-edged gate electrodes and we identify the contributions of NW spurious surface charge and polarizability to tip-sample interactions.

-Finally we exploit such electrostatic interaction to strongly couple the NW's mechanical modes and study their coherent dynamic.
+Finally, we exploit such electrostatic interaction to strongly couple the NW's mechanical modes and study their coherent dynamic.